conda/ceps/cep-??.md

 This section can also contain "subsection" dictionaries that map `str` to arbitrary values.
 Each key refers to a non-conda installer tool that will process the associated contents as necessary.
 The additional subsections MUST be processed after the conda requirements.
 They SHOULD only add new contents.
 These keys SHOULD NOT overwrite existing contents.

 Currently known subsections include `pip`, the contents of which encode a list of `str` referring to PyPI requirements.
-How to process this list is left as an implementation detail, but common approaches involve invoking the `pip` command-line directly.
+How this list is processed is left as an implementation detail, but common approaches involve invoking the `pip` command-line directly.

 Additional subsections are allowed.
 The conda client MUST error out if it cannot process unknown sections.